Negotiations and Settlements for Connecticut Divorces

 This type of uncontested divorce, called Divorce With an Agreement, allows you to waive the 90-day waiting period.
 You can obtain this type of divorce even if you have children and a substantial marital estate.
 However, parents of minor children must attend a parenting education program within 60 days of filing.
 One party initiates the proceedings by filing a divorce petition and numerous other court forms.
 However, the parties should lay the groundwork for their agreement before filing.
 Reaching an agreement takes substantial commitment, hard work, and cooperation.
 Parties can reach an agreement through traditional negotiation, mediation, or collaborative processes.

 In either type of divorce, the mechanisms of negotiation and settlement largely remain the same.
-The divorce will not be complete until all issues are agreed upon and contained in the settlement agreement.
+The divorce will not be complete until all issues are agreed upon, statutory requirements met, and everything is roll-up into a settlement agreement.
 It is important to note that all settlements will not be considered official until the court approves them.
 Settlements that are incomplete or contain provisions that do not comport with the law may be rejected.

 Drafting Settlement (a.k.a.
 Separation) Agreements

 Having an experienced family law attorney draft the divorce settlement agreement is always recommended.
 Both sides must agree for a settlement to occur.
-Negotiations will alleviate the contentious issues, but drafting the agreement takes skill and knowledge of the law.
+Civil negotiations can alleviate the contentious emotional issues, but drafting the agreement takes skill and knowledge of the law.
 Our CT divorce lawyers know this and have expertise in crafting a settlement agreement that uses language effectively and clearly.
 Remember, a settlement agreement that is unclear or cannot be easily interpreted by the parties will be useless.

 The drafting process will be reasonably straightforward for divorces without children or significant assets.
 Still, attention to detail and accuracy are essential regardless of the parties’ net worth.
 Timely filing legal documents and keeping our clients abreast of what will be required is another crucial aspect of any divorce.
 No settlement is complete without all parties fully understanding what it says, not just what they think it says.